panlm/partner-lab-taiwan/calm_mysql/calm_mysql.rst

 .. note::

   This lab must be completed after SSP has been configured.
-For the Lenovo Tech Summit, this step has already been completed for you.
+For the Taiwan Partner Lab, the SSP step has already been completed for you.

   Estimated time to complete: **40 MINUTES**